Assignment 5: Keyboard and Simple Shell

 Pi> poke 0x20000a0 0

 Tread carefully when testing peek and poke.
 The peek and poke commands operate on live memory.
 The only error detection is to reject an address that is not a well-formed number or is not 4-byte aligned.
 If the address supplied by the user passes the simple validity check, the command will attempt to read/write that memory location.
-Reasonable addresses to test on are those within the range of the Mango Pi DRAM (0x40000000 - 0x5fffffff) and addresses of memory-mapped peripherals such as gpio and uart.
-A test that accesses an address outside the known memory map can behave unpredictably.
-Indiscriminate use of poke can be deadly as you are changing values in memory out from under the executing program.
+Reasonable addresses to peek on are those within the range of the Mango Pi DRAM (0x40000000 - 0x5fffffff) and addresses of memory-mapped peripherals such as gpio and uart.
+Attempting to peek an address outside the known memory map can behave unpredictably.
+When testing poke, you'll need to be especially careful, as indiscriminately changing values in memory can be deadly.
 Before you test poke an address, be sure you know what is stored there and what effect your change will have.
 Once you have tested peek and poke on a few carefully selected addresses, it is reasonable to extrapolate that it will also handle other valid locations without testing on every single address in the entire address space. 😅

 Check out the Wikipedia article on peek and poke if you're curious to learn about their historical origins.